w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 # Simulators... {visibility="hidden"}

-To achieve our goal, *it necessary to understand of the soil behaves*
+To achieve our goal, *it is necessary to understand of the soil behaves*

 Simulate the soil behavior according to physical models [@van1980closed]

-- However a fine tuning is required, we need to know/parametrize everything
+- However a fine-tuning is required, we need to know/parametrize everything
     - *Soil* (e.g., retention curve, hysteresis [@pham2005study])
     - *Plant* (e.g., roots, LAI)
     - *Weather* conditions (temperature, humidity, wind, precipitations)